 See also Warning section.

 Certolizumab may rarely cause serious (possibly fatal) liver disease in people exposed to hepatitis B virus.
 Your doctor may order blood tests and watch for symptoms during treatment and for several months after your last treatment.
-Get medical help right away if you have any symptoms of liver damage, including: persistent nausea/vomiting, stomach/abdominal pain, dark urine, yellowing eyes/skin.
+Get medical help right away if you have any symptoms of liver damage, including: nausea/vomiting that doesn't stop, stomach/abdominal pain, dark urine, yellowing eyes/skin.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.